Connect with us

 6. Managing triggers

 Triggers are an important part of surviving infidelity.
-For instance, You might be watching a movie that is centered on having affair which might make you react.
+For instance, You might be watching a movie that is centered on having an affair, which might make you react.
 You might get irritated by listening to a song about affairs.
 You might see similar accessories you wore on the day you caught your spouse cheating.

-Being irritated is also one of the symptoms of PTSD and they occur always following an affair.
+Being irritated is also one of the symptoms of PTSD, and they occur always following an affair.
 How you manage it is very important.
-Most couples manage it poorly and it makes the trigger worsen.
+Most couples manage it poorly, and it makes the trigger worsen.

-Secondly, you must think of what to do that calms you down when the triggers come, it could be, talking to a friend, taking a shower, listening to songs, reading, cooking or singing, etc.
+Secondly, you must think of what to do that calms you down when the triggers come; it could be talking to a friend, taking a shower, listening to songs, reading, cooking or singing, etc.

-The third one is to let your spouse know about your trigger and how you get hurt by them.
+The third one is to let your spouse know about your triggers and how you get hurt by them.
 For instance, you can say, I saw a lady today who looked like your ex-lover and it brought back the pains and trauma I get from your betrayal.
 Tell them politely.
 Don’t say it with disdain.

-Lastly, your spouse should be considerate and show empathy, for example, they can say I really feel bad for putting you in this traumatic situation, I am sorry for causing you so much pain, and I promise not to hurt you again.
+Lastly, your spouse should be considerate and show empathy; for example, they can say I really feel bad for putting you in this traumatic situation.
+I am sorry for causing you so much pain, and I promise not to hurt you again.

 7. Lessons learned